hazardous-sun/hazardous-sun/README.md

 <ul>
   <li> 👋 Hey there!
 I'm Johannes.</li>
   <li> 👀 Passionate about automation, algorithms, data structures, low-level programming, and the magical realm where math meets computing.</li>
-  <li> 🌱 Currently immersed in the languages of Rust, C, Python, and Java to expand my coding horizons.</li>
+  <li> 🌱 Currently immersed in the languages of Rust, Go Python and Java to expand my coding horizons.</li>
   <li>️ 💞️ Open to collaborations on public repositories—let's build something awesome together!</li>
   <li>️ 🖥️ Proudly navigating the digital landscape with Linux as my daily driver.</li>
 </ul>